RoniRaad/Omni-Account-Manager/README.md

 # Multi-Account-Manager
-The multi account manager is a one stop shop for managing many gaming related accounts.
-It currently supports the following platforms/games: Steam, Riot, League of Legends, Valorant, and Team Fight Tactics.
-Ranks are also displayed for the latter 3 games.
+The Omni Account Manager (Omni AM) allows gamers to control and manager their accounts from one convient location.
+For each account, useful data is displayed and a login button is provided to allow seemless account switching.
+Clicking on an applicable account tile may also provide extra account specific data.

-Download the most current release here: https://github.com/RoniRaad/Multi-Game-Account-Manager/blob/master/publish/setup.exe?raw=true
+Download the most current stable release here: https://github.com/RoniRaad/Multi-Game-Account-Manager/blob/master/publish/setup.exe?raw=true